rschramm9/MOTUS_KIOSK/documentation/5_TIPS_TRICKS_MAINTENANCE.md

 In C:\Users\MOTUS_USER\ Documents\kiosk\your-kiosk-name\data\cache  directory you should see new .Rda datafile.

-Depending one how nmany receivers are in your kiosk.cfg file, and how many detections at those receivers, the task may take anywhere from a a few minutes to a half hour or more.
+Depending one how many receivers are in your kiosk.cfg file, and how many detections at those receivers, the task may take anywhere from a few minutes to a half hour or more.

-the the Task Scheduler, periodically right-click on the 'Task Schedular Library' in the left panel, and chose 'Refresh'.
+In the Task Scheduler, periodically right-click on the 'Task Schedular Library' in the left panel, and chose 'Refresh'.
 In the list of tasks, the he Status column MOTUS_MSWINDOWS_BUILDCACHE_TASK task will change from 'Running' to 'Ready' when the task finishes.

 **8.14** - *Dont forget to modify your kiosk.cfg file to set the ActiveCacheAgeLimitMinutes=1440*